 Deacon Willie Roye, also known to many as “The TV Man”, was educated in the public schools of Lexington County, South Carolina graduating from Twin City High School, Class of 1955.
 He lettered in basketball and baseball.
 His love for all sports continued throughout his life.
 At an early age, he joined St. John CME Church, Batesburg-Leesville, South Carolina.
 He later joined Hall Chapel Missionary Baptist Church where he served as a Trustee until he was ordained as a Deacon, serving as Chairman of Deacons for many years.
 He also served as Sunday School Superintendent for many years until his health began to decline.

-He was married for 42 years to the late Birdell Adams Etheredge.
+He was married for 42 years to the late Birdell Adams Etheredge and to this union, three children were born.

 Deacon Willie Roye was drafted into the US Army in 1959.
 After basic training at Fort Jackson in Columbia, South Carolina, he was stationed at Fort Ord, California.
 After an honorable discharge from the Army, he returned to Batesburg-Leesville and worked at several places until he obtained employment with Burlington Industries in 1963.
 He was employed there until the plant’s closure in 1991.
 During this time, he was the sole proprietor of Etheredge Radio & TV Repair.
 He traveled the state of South Carolina, parts of Georgia and North Carolina, making repairs in many homes and businesses.
 He repaired almost anything that was electronic, including appliances.
 You name it, he fixed it.